PhoenixAlpha23/mcp-phase1/README.md

-# 🧠 AI Copywriter Agent using LangGraph & MCP
+# 🧠 Agents and tool creation using LangGraph & MCP

 ## 🛠️ Tech Stack